-In short, the trader will lose money because the trend did not materialized.
+In short, the trader will lose money because the trend did not materialize.

-However, traders can avoid trading losses if support and resistance are used together with 200-day EMA.
+However, traders can avoid trading losses if they use together support and resistance with 200-day EMA.

 The 200-day EMA is for detecting the long-term trend before other traders even notice it.

-The long-term trend direction is combined in this another strategy to reduce the risk.
+The long-term trend direction is an integral of this another strategy to reduce the risk.

 - RSI is above 65

-It is a high probability because the strategy was tested with Amibroker.
+It is a high probability because the strategy is profitable when tested with Amibroker.

 A trading strategy should include a filter to find trending stocks.

-The filter used by most system traders often include 200 EMA to trade directional stocks.
+The filter used by most system traders often includes 200 EMA to trade directional stocks.

 EMA is also effective in the short-term time frames.

-For example, short-term time frames are 1 hour, 30 minute, and 5 minute.
+For example, short-term time frames are one hour, 30 minutes, and five minutes.